How Okta partners with NextGen to enable Australian cybersecurity partners

 NextGen's innovative "Game, Set, and Match" programme is a notable example.
 "It's entirely driven by NextGen," Advani explained.
 "Game refers to onboarding new partners, set is about enabling them through training and certifications, and match focuses on closing deals and generating revenue."
 High-performing partners are rewarded with opportunities, such as attending the Australian Open, further motivating engagement.

-John Walters, CEO of NextGen, described the distributor's critical role in supporting these partners.
-"We're not just moving software licenses; we offer credit, logistics, and even extended terms to partners," he said.
-"Without a distributor, many small partners wouldn't have the resources to manage customer accounts post-transaction.
-We step in to ensure customer success and renewal rates remain high."
+John Walters, CEO of NextGen, described its nontraditional role.
+"We've moved beyond just moving software licenses; logistics and offering credit to partners," he said.
+"Without us, many small partners wouldn't have the resources to manage customer accounts post-transaction.
+We step in to ensure customer success and satisfaction rates remain high."

 The cyber lab